 Having emotions has nothing to do with anyone’s maturity level.
 If I were screaming at the top of my lungs and throwing things like a five year old, then sure, but I’m not.
 You, however, are insulting and belittling my character to dismiss me – and that is blatantly disrespectful and childish.
 Being an adult means we respect and listen to one another, so let’s do that instead.

 These are some of the top things to avoid saying to an HSP, because most of these comments come from a lack of understanding how a highly sensitive person processes stimuli.
 HSPs are reasonable people, even though it may not always feel that way to others.
 Try to imagine yourself in our place, though.
 Imagine a time when you cried or felt deeply upset, regardless of the reason.
 What did you need from your friends or family?

 What you should say to a highly sensitive friend or family member in need:

 - “I don’t like seeing you upset.
 What can I do to help?”

 - “I don’t understand, but I want to, and am ready to listen.”

 - “I love and care about you, so I’m here for you if you need me.”

 As HSPs, we react strongly to most things that happen in our lives, and in the face of that, we hope you can lend an ear, and have some patience and understanding with us.
-If you can’t, then give us both the time we need to think about things and regroup, so we can approach each other when we’re both in a better place for discussion.
+If you can’t, then give us both the time we need to think about things and regroup, so we can approach each other when we’re both in a better place for a calm and thoughtful discussion.